 Being a mother is one of the most rewarding experiences there is.
 From those very first smiles and belly laughs to the special bond we share with our children, sometimes the love simply overflows.

 It can also feel overwhelming.
 Isolating.
 It can be thankless and messy and there are days we don’t feel up to the job.

 That’s why it’s so important to take care of yourself, even in small ways.
 You’ve heard to get enough rest and proper nutrition, but what more can you be doing to nurture yourself after Baby?
 These tips will recharge your mommy batteries and give you the boost you need each day.

+2. When people offer to bring you dinner, accept.
 If you’re the kind of person who usually likes to do things on your own, it can be a challenge to suddenly accept the help of others when a baby is born.
 When people offer to bring you dinner, for example, graciously accept.
 It’ll save you the hassle and people really do want to help!
 Other ways friends and family can pitch in: caring for siblings, helping around the house, and running errands.

+5. Make connections with others, especially other moms.
 Being home with a newborn can be a very isolating experience, no matter how in love you are with your baby.
 Connecting with others, particularly other moms, is an important part of nurturing yourself post-baby.
 Talking about your feelings can help you understand that you’re not alone!

+6. Carve out a spot at home and make it your “happy place.”
 Ok, so it might sound a little corny, but having a place to recharge does make a difference.
 Find a spot in your home, perhaps your bedroom or a cozy spot on the front porch, that can be a place of sanctuary for you during your day.